The HR Management Report is composed of several report products used to assess the state's human resource management practices:

 *Agencies will provide data on employee performance expectations/evaluations in their HR management reports.
 Grievance and appeals data will be provided by State Human Resources' Labor Relations and Rules and Appeals sections, respectively.

 Executive Branch agencies with 100 or more employees are required to submit an Agency HR Management Report to State Human Resources.
-Starting in 2016, agency reporting is conducted using an online survey instead of formal reports.
-This improvement was made to streamline the agency reporting process.
+Agency reporting is conducted using an online survey instead of formal reports.
 State Human Resources distributes the Agency HR Management Report Survey to agencies in early August.
 Agency responses are due by mid-October.

 The survey asks agencies about workforce successes, challenges and strategies.
 It also assesses progress toward several workforce-related initiatives and executive orders.
 Topics covered in the survey include: